What Is IBD (Inflammatory Bowel Disease)?

 The cause of inflammatory bowel disease is unknown.
 Researchers believe it is the result of an autoimmune reaction.
 There is a hereditary (genetic) connection to IBD, and it can be passed down through your family.
 You cannot prevent IBD, but it may be possible to reduce the risk of developing it by eating a healthy diet, exercising regularly, and not smoking.

 The prognosis for inflammatory bowel disease (IBD) varies widely with the severity of the disease.
 The course of IBD includes periods with no symptoms (remission) with occasional flare-ups.
 Many patients are able to manage symptoms effectively with little impact on their daily lives.
 Some patients may need surgery such as a partial or total colectomy to help them manage the disease.
-IBD also increases a person’s risk for developing colon cancer.
+IBD also increases a person's risk of developing colon cancer.
 Serious complications of IBD include ulcers, fistulas, bowel obstructions, and malnutrition.

 Irritable bowel syndrome treatment and prognosis